auto-qa-hub/saucedemo_playwright/TEST_PLAN.md

 - Implement Page Object Model (POM) for maintainability

-- Execute tests in headless and headed mode for debugging
+- Execute tests in the headless and headed mode for debugging

 - Use CI/CD integration for test execution on each deployment